hassansaei/VNtyper/README.md

 ## Pipeline Overview
 =======
-## Execution
-Use the following command to see the help for running the tool.

 VNtyper 2.0 integrates multiple steps into a streamlined pipeline.
 The following is an overview of the steps involved: